mbridak/FieldDayLogger/README.md

 The first field is the function key to program.
 The second is the name of the button.
 And lastly the third is the text you would like to send.

-A limited set substitution macros are offered.
+A limited set of substitution macros are offered.

 `{MYCALL}`
 `{HISCALL}`